PX4/PX4-user_guide/en/concept/flight_modes.md

     The autopilot only controls altitude so the x,y position of the vehicle can drift due to wind.
 - **POSCTL** (Position Control)

-  - **Fixed wing aircraft:** Neutral inputs (centered RC sticks) give level flight and it will crab against the wind if needed to maintain a straight line.
+  - **Fixed-wing aircraft:** Neutral inputs (centered RC sticks) give level flight and it will crab against the wind if needed to maintain a straight line.
   - **Multirotors** Roll controls left-right speed, pitch controls front-back speed over ground.
     Yaw controls yaw rate as in MANUAL mode.
     Throttle controls climb/descent rate as in ALTCTL mode.